An easy sweet breakfast recipe. With less sugar and more protein and fiber, it’s a healthy one, too

 - Use bran flakes and walnuts for a crunchy crust.
 I like the fiber from bran flakes, though you could substitute another flaky cereal.
 If you’re not nutty about walnuts, use pecans or almonds.
 Or go nut free.

 - Unsweetened coconut, eggs and yogurt make a creamy, protein-rich filling.
 If you’re not a coconut fan, it’s OK to leave it out it.

 - The seasonal fresh fruit helps me savor summer flavors with natural sweetness.
 Go red, white and blue with blueberries and sliced strawberries, cherries, or plums.
 Or think tropical with chopped mango, sliced star fruit or diced papaya.
 Peaches, nectarines, kiwifruit, and bananas are other great choices.

 - Frozen fruit works too!
 To 2 cups frozen mixed berries, add 1 tablespoon honey and 1 tablespoon frozen orange juice concentrate.
 Let thaw, stirring occasionally.

 - As you see, it’s easy to change this recipe and personalize it to your favorite flavors or to use what you have on hand.

-Overall, a nice slice to wake up my taste buds and change up my breakfast groove.
-See if it works for you.
+A nice slice to wake up your taste buds and change up the breakfast groove.
+See if it works for you!